TOAST-DOCS/Gamebase/en/ios-push.md

 >

-### Request Push Settings
+### Query Token Info

-To view the push settings of the user, the following API is used.<br/>
+To view the push settings of the user, the following API is used.
 You can get the push info registered with the TCGBPushTokenInfo value which comes as callback.

 ```objectivec